StoiridhProject/Stoiridh-Qbs-Tools/README.md

 # Stòiridh Qbs Configuration

-Stòiridh Qbs Configuration is a toolset for Qbs-based projects to make easier the creating and installing of your projects.
+Stòiridh Qbs Configuration is a toolset for Qbs-based projects to make easier the creation, the configuration, and the installation of your projects.

+For more information about the project, you can cast a glance at the  [wiki](https://github.com/viprip/Stoiridh-Qbs-Configuration/wiki).

 ## Example